pearldarkk/vscode-nasm-debugging-tutorial/README.md

 ### *Where to watch my registers?*
 Go to Variables > Registers in the Debug view.

-I forked from [newtonsart](https://github.com/newtonsart/vscode-assembly) and add a little more custom configs.
+I followrd mainly from [newtonsart](https://github.com/newtonsart/vscode-assembly) and add a little more custom configs.
 Thanks, newtonsart!

 Hope it helps!